microsoft/WebTemplateStudio/README.md

 # Web Template Studio
 *To be written*
-Note: Running the extension in VSCode v1.31 and above will currently result in non-rendering SVGs.
+Note: Use VSCode light mode to view the extension.
+Running the extension in VSCode v1.31 and above will currently result in non-rendering SVGs.

 # Quick Start
 Clone the repository and use